work-shop/newport-art-museum-website/wp-content/plugins/flexible-checkout-fields/readme.txt

 == Changelog ==

-= 1.7.0 - 2018-12-06 =
-* Added required changes for PRO version and multi-select field
-* Added required changes for PRO version and select2 styling

 = 1.6.10 - 2018-10-16 =
 * Added support for WooCommerce 3.5
-* Dropped support for WooCommerce 3.0 and older (the plugin may still work with older versions but we do not declare official support)
+* Dropped support for WooCommerce below 3.0 (the plugin may still work with older versions but we do not declare official support)

 = 1.6.9 - 2018-09-18 =
 * Fixed edit address pages for WPML Strings